HollyAdele/awesome-programming-for-kids/README.md

 * [Swift Playgrounds](http://www.apple.com/swift/playgrounds/) - Apple's fun iPad app for learning Swift.
 * [Khan Academy - Computer Programming](https://www.khanacademy.org/computing/computer-programming) - A series of web-based programming lessons with interactive challenges, by Khan Academy.
 Teaches topics like animation, game development, and web programming.
 Users can post questions, which get answered quickly by the community.
 * [Web Design for Kids](https://webdesign.tutsplus.com/series/web-design-for-kids--cms-823) - A series of tutorials teaching children the basics of designing and building a website with HTML and CSS.
+* [Vuo](https://vuo.org) — A realtime visual programming language for interactive media.
+Designed to be easy for non-programmers to learn, with an emphasis on [comprehensive documentation](http://doc.vuo.org/latest/manual) and [video tutorials ranging from beginner to advanced](https://vuo.org/tutorials).